IS219-Spring21/Stats-Calculator/README.md

 # Changelog
 ## 3/8/21 -
-  Dale - Commit of initial calculator files and configuration of Jest, Coveralls, and Travis Ido - Added Random Generation Functions and test cases
+  Dale - Commit of initial calculator files and configuration of Jest, Coveralls, and Travis <br>
+  Ido - Added Random Generation Functions and test cases
 # Sources